oracle-livelabs/goldengate/ogg-core/ogg-add-trandata-heartbeat-checkpoint/ogg-add-trandata-heartbeat-checkpoint.md

 ### Objectives
 In this lab, you will:
-* Enable Trandata
+* Enable Trandata.
-* Add Heartbeat table
+* Add Heartbeat table.
-* Add Checkpoint table
+* Add Checkpoint table.

 ### Prerequisites
 This lab assumes that you have:
-* Established a database connection by following the steps in **Lab: Add Database Credentials**
+* Established a database connection by following the steps in **Lab: Add Database Credentials**.

 ## Task 1: Enable TRANDATA